ProjectXTN/JarvisIA-Linux/README.md

 Jarvis will return to passive wake-word listening.
 📈 Performance Tips

-    Use Whisper.cpp on Linux to optimize transcription speed if no GPU.

     Increase VM CPU cores and RAM for better real-time performance.